Abstract

 Polymer Simulations

 Polymer simulations combining Langevin dynamics and loop extrusions were adapted from a previous publication(3).
 TAD boundary monomers were assigned two permeabilities, corresponding respectively to the probability of stopping a LEF moving forward (stallL) or backward (stallR; Fig. 1 C and Supp.
 Fig. 1 A).
 The interaction potential between monomers consists of a short-range repulsive hard core enforcing impenetrability, followed by an attractive well at intermediate distances.
 The well depth is set to the attractive energy Eattr, a value specific to each TAD (Fig. 1 D and Supp.
-Fig. 1 A).
+Fig. 1 A), and the attractive energy between each monomer pair is determined using the geometric mean of the attractive energies of both monomers.
 We set the well radius and hard core repulsion energy to values that recapitulate typical compartmental checkerboard patterns and kept them fixed throughout (Table 1).

-We optimized the simulation duration to streamline the parameter search (Supp.
-Fig. 1 B): based on the decay of the autocorrelation function of the simulated structures (Supp.
+To optimize the simulation duration to streamline the parameter search (Supp.
+Fig. 1 B), we computed the autocorrelation function of the TAD2-TAD4 inter-TAD distance using the initial guess simulation parameters of the MYC locus in CUTLL.
+The simulation was saved every 5 simulation blocks.
+Based on the decay of the autocorrelation function of the simulated structures (Supp.
 Fig. 1 C), we saved structures every 300 blocks, and reset the positions of loop extrusion factors every 600 blocks; each block consists of a LEF position update (each LEF moves by one monomer or dissociates/reloads), followed by 250 Langevin dynamics iterations.
 Each simulation consisting of 10 parallel replicates takes <30 min on 10 GPUs.

 To define the initial guess, we systematically adjusted the parameters one by one (Eattr at 0.1 interval, stallL/R at 0.25 interval for each TAD/boundary) while keeping others at a fixed value.
 The best-fits from manual systematic adjusting were used as the initial guess for simplex.